 Climate: Hot days and cool nights.
 Luckily, the beautiful Pacific Coast is 30 miles due west of Hans Fahden Vineyards, giving us cooler and often foggy evenings that allow the vines to rest at night, adding character and complexity to the wine.

 What does this mean for our vineyards and the wine we produce?
 Nature’s gifts provide intensely flavored, well-structured fruit and a much smaller than average yield, and we wouldn’t have it any other way.
 At Hans Fahden, we focus our 100+ years of farming experience on quality over quantity.
-Our Estate Cabernet Sauvignon is our flagship wine at an annual production of just 300 cases.
+The Estate Reserve Cabernet Sauvignon is our flagship wine at an annual production of just 300 cases.